Estonian War of Independence: Soviet westward offensive

 The Soviet 2nd Novgorod Division opened a second front south of Lake Peipus, with 7,000 infantry, 12 field guns, 50 machine guns, two armored trains, and three armored vehicles.

 Estonian military forces at the time consisted of 2,000 men with light weapons and about 14,500 poorly armed men in the Estonian Defence League.
 The end of November 1918 saw the formation of the Baltic Battalion, primarily a mounted machine-gun company plus infantry.
 Estonia's Baltic German minority provided a sizable troop of volunteer militia for the Battalion, which was one of the first fighting units of the Estonian Army, and maintained staunch loyalty to the authority of the Republic.
-This contrasts with the Baltische Landeswehr in Latvia.

-The 49th Red Latvian Rifle Regiment took the Valga railway junction on 18 December and the city of Tartu on Christmas Eve.
+The 49th Red Latvian Riflemen Regiment took the Valga railway junction on 18 December and the city of Tartu on Christmas Eve.
 Also on Christmas Eve, the 6th Red Rifle Division captured the Tapa railway junction, advancing to within 34 kilometers of the nation's capital Tallinn.
 Estonian Bolsheviks declared the Estonian Workers' Commune in Narva.

 By the end of the year, the 7th Red Army controlled Estonia along the front line 34 kilometers east of Tallinn, west from Tartu and south of Ainaži.

 Colonel Johan Laidoner was appointed Commander in chief of the Estonian armed forces.
 He recruited 600 officers and 11,000 volunteers by 23 December 1918.

 He reorganized the forces by setting up the 2nd Division in Southern Estonia under the command of Colonel Viktor Puskar, along with commando units, such as the Tartumaa Partisan Battalion and the Kalevi Malev Battalion.

 The national government obtained foreign assistance.
 On 5 December, Finland delivered 5,000 rifles and 20 field guns along with ammunition.

 A British Royal Navy squadron commanded by Rear Admiral Sir Edwyn Alexander-Sinclair arrived at Tallinn on 31 December and delivered 6,500 rifles, 200 machine guns, and two field guns.
 The squadron captured two Russian destroyers, Spartak and Avtroil, and turned them over to Estonia, which renamed them Vambola and Lennuk.

 On 2 January, Finnish volunteer units with 2,000 men arrived in Estonia.
 Three armored trains were built in Tallinn under the command of sea captain Johan Pitka and Captain Karl Parts.